 Russell T Davies also refused to produce a spin off about the Doctors early years because he felt it would ruin the mystery of the character too.
 If everything about the Doctor changes, why bother in keeping up the mystery about his character?

 Terry Nation meanwhile, who not only created the Daleks, but has to date written more episodes of the show than any other writer, (save Robert Holmes).
 Said that he always wrote the Doctor as the same character and just let the actor interpret the stories he wrote however they wanted.

-Maybe he would let them change a few lines to better suit them, and obviously he wouldn’t have an older actor like Hartnell do as many physical scenes.
-Other than that however, he claimed he never made any distinction when writing for the different Doctors, as they were always the same character underneath.
+Obviously neither Holmes or Nation would have an older actor like say Hartnell do as many physical scenes.
+Other than that however, the shows two most prolific, celebrated and influential writers claimed that they never made any serious distinction when writing for the different Doctors, as they were always the same character underneath.

 Jon Pertwee also outright refused to do a scene where they tried to make him play the Doctor as a fool.
 He said that it didn’t fit in with the first two Doctor who had been portrayed as the greatest scientists the world had ever seen.
 Again if the Doctors personality changes however, why couldn’t one be a bit more of a fool?

 Peter Davison also regularly mentioned trying to emulate bits and pieces of previous Doctors too, whilst Colin Baker said he always had William Hartnell in mind when playing the Doctor as he was aware that he was still meant to be William Hartnell.
 Compare that to his recent comments trying to justify a female Doctor where he says that there is NO similarity between the Doctors?